Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 No. K visa holders cannot change status in the US to another nonimmigrant visa category.

-An individual in the US in K visa status can travel outside of the US and return using the K visa as long as it is valid for return.
+An individual in the US in K status can travel outside of the US and return using the K as long as it is valid for return.
 If the K visa holder has filed for adjustment of status in the US prior to departure from the US, USCIS will not presume that the departure constitutes abandonment of an adjustment application.